sourcehut-mirrors/chawan/doc/config.md

 <td>string</td>
 <td>""</td>
 <td>A user stylesheet applied to all buffers.<br>
-External stylesheets can be imported using the `@import 'file.css'` syntax.
+External stylesheets can be imported using the `@import 'file.css';` syntax.
 Paths are relative to the configuration directory.<br>
 Nested @import is not supported yet.
 </td>